Man indicted a year later in deadly Culloden hit-and-run

 Cochran was jailed Aug.
 11 at Western Regional Jail in Barboursville on the charges.

-Cabell County Sheriff Chuck Zerkle previously said Roxanne Boardman, 29, of Hurricane, and a man were walking westbound along U.S. 60 on the right shoulder of the eastbound lane in Culloden around 4 a.m.
+Cabell County Sheriff Chuck Zerkle previously said Roxanne Boardman, 29, of Hurricane, West Virginia, and a man were walking westbound along U.S. 60 on the right shoulder of the eastbound lane in Culloden around 4 a.m.
 Aug.
-15, 2019, when she was allegedly struck by a car near White Oak Drive, according to Zerkle.
+15, 2019, when she was allegedly struck by a car near White Oak Drive.

 Zerkle says Boardman and the man had just left the Speedway gas station when the car allegedly veered off the road and hit her.
 The man was uninjured, Zerkle added.